 The Department of Sculpture was launched in 1887 with the establishment of a sculpture course as a specialist program.
 This was later expanded into a plastic arts department in 1899.
 With the school’s transformation into Tokyo Geijutsu Daigaku in the 1949 educational reforms the department once again became the Department of Sculpture.

 The current sculpture building on the Ueno Campus was built in 1971, and the doctoral program was established in 1977.
 Each year, a certain number of graduate students do their creative work at the Toride Campus.
-Since the 1997 academic year, first-year undergraduates have also studied at the Toride Campus.

 The Department of Sculpture stresses the importance of developing highly sensitive graduates capable of developing a vision for the future of art from a broad-ranging, global perspective, based on the history of art to date and the traditions of Japanese art.
 It attempts to instill this perspective by focusing on a broad-ranging study of the plastic arts and seeks to cultivate graduates capable of working as creative artists, as well as providing instruction in various arts-related areas.